daleas0120/VAE/README.md

 ### TensorFlow 2.6 notes

 Prior to Tensorflow 2.6, packages for `tensorflow`, `tensorflow-gpu`, `tensorboard`, `keras`, and build tools and drivers were installed using a mixture of conda dependencies and pip dependencies.
 Post 2.6, `tensorflow-gpu` and `tensorboard` are privided via a pip install of `tensorflow`.
-Installation of `cudatoolkit` and `cdnn` are still handled with conda, and `keras` must be installed separately with pip matching the `tensorflow` version.
+Installation of `cudatoolkit` and `cudnn` are still handled with conda, and `keras` must be installed separately with pip matching the `tensorflow` version.

 ## Running Tests with Nosetests